1976 MB, BS (London), LRCP, MRCS

 In the past I have run a course on hypnosis for General Practitioners and Psychiatry for social workers at Kingston Polytechnic.
 I have run introductory and revision courses and well as teaching medical students in all of my appointments.

-I continue to lecture to local general practitioners and postgraduate staff and contributed to the appraisal skills programme at Wexham Park Hospital.
+I have lectured local general practitioners and postgraduate staff and contributed to the appraisal skills programme at Wexham Park Hospital.

-I teach medical and other students attending the Cardinal Clinic.
+I have taught medical and other students attending the Cardinal Clinic.

-I am an invited lecturer at Decartes University, Paris, teaching for a week each year (from 2015).
+I have been an invited lecturer at Decartes University, Paris, teaching for a week each year (from 2015).